valentynkt/BackendGarden/content/notes/Distributed Systems.md

 ## Overview

-A distributed system is a collection of independent computers that appear to the users as a single coherent system.
+A distributed system is a collection of independent computers that appear to users as a single coherent system.
 These systems work together to achieve a common goal and are connected by a network.
 Distributed systems are designed to share resources, data, and tasks across multiple nodes, enhancing scalability, reliability, and performance.

 ## Key Concepts

 Distributed systems encompass several fundamental concepts that enable their functionality and efficiency:

 > [!important]
+>
 > - **Transparency**: The system should hide the complexity of distribution from users and applications, making it appear as a single system.
 > - **[[Scalability|Scalability]]**: The ability to handle increased load by adding more nodes to the system.
 > - **[[Fault Tolerance]]**: The system's ability to continue functioning even if some components fail.
 > - **Concurrency**: Multiple components can process tasks simultaneously, improving performance.
 > - **Consistency**: Ensuring data consistency across distributed components, often achieved through consensus algorithms and data replication.

-### Components
+## Components

 Distributed systems consist of several key components that interact to provide a unified service: